 - Place pieces in frying pan.
 Cook for about 5 minutes total, flipping once or until golden brown.

 - place fried mushrooms on a series of paper towels to drain all the access liquid

-- one mushrooms are fully drained, spread Remoulade Sauce onto bun add the mushrooms, then add some of the coleslaw/Remoulade Sauce mix over top of the Po' Boy or along the side to give it extra kick.
+- once mushrooms are fully drained, spread Remoulade Sauce onto a bun, add the mushrooms, then add some of the coleslaw/Remoulade Sauce mix over top of the Po' Boy or along the side to give it extra kick.

 For this Oyster Mushroom Po Boy we used one of our favorite's, MyBread Gluten Free Bakery baguette.